 Thinly slice garlic.

 Mince parsley, leaves and stems.

 Place broccoli and shallot on prepared baking sheet and toss with 1 Tbsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper.
 Massage oil into broccoli.

-While broccoli roasts, cook chicken.
+While broccoli roasts, prepare chicken.

 Prepare the Chicken